Caeden117/ChroMapper/README.md

 ﻿![This is ChroMapper.](https://i.imgur.com/fnhMWRe.png)

 # This is ChroMapper.
-ChroMapper is an in-development, Unity-based map editor for Beat Saber, specializing in modded map creation (particularly in the Chroma suite of mods).
+ChroMapper is an in-development, Unity-based map editor for Beat Saber, specializing in modded map creation.

 ChroMapper will allow you to create stunning lightshows with Chroma RGB lighting, unique gameplay maps with ChromaToggle notes, powerful JSON editing with a built-in Node Editor, and more!